ministryofjustice/send-legal-mail-to-prisons/README.md

 By using the standard [HMPPS Helm charts](https://github.com/ministryofjustice/hmpps-helm-charts/tree/main/charts/generic-prometheus-alerts) we get some alerts about our apps for free.

-These alerts have been configured to send Slack messages to the `#farsight_alerts` channel (the alert channel is configured in `values-prod.yaml`).
+These alerts have been configured to send Slack messages to the `#send-legal-mail-alerts` channel (the alert channel is configured in `values-prod.yaml`).

 #### Ingress alerts